Today's Articles

 Harris became so engulfed in the issue of women's rights in the church that she contemplated becoming a priest herself.
 By October 1980, her dream became a reality: she was ordained.
 Harris's early assignments varied from serving as a chaplain in a Philadelphia County prison and working in small parishes to becoming executive director of the Episcopal Church Publishing Company.
 Harris wrote for the liberal Episcopal magazine “Witness” and began to receive worldwide coverage in the Anglican community.

 Her ascension as bishop was a significant event in the religious world.
-The Lambeth Conference, the once-a-decade meeting of the international Anglican hierarchy, was decided in early August 1988 to allow for the ordination of women as bishops in the church, and this resolution set the stage for Harris to be elected.
-Her election in September 1988 as the Episcopal Bishop for the state of Massachusetts created great celebration and turmoil.
+In early August 1988, the Lambeth Conference, the once-a-decade meeting of the international Anglican hierarchy, decided to allow for the ordination of women as bishops in the church, and this resolution set the stage for Harris to be elected.
+Her election in September 1988 as the Episcopal Bishop for Massachusetts created great celebration and turmoil.
 She defeated many prominent candidates, including other female priests, to achieve her status.

-In response to her victory, counter-protests were launched.
+Counter-protests were launched in response to her victory.
 Several conservative priests revolted, some breaking ties with the church altogether, while top Anglican leaders, such as Robert Runcie, the archbishop of Canterbury, refused to acknowledge female bishops in England.
 Ecumenical ties between the Roman Catholic Church and the Anglican Church were also strained as the Catholic Church wholeheartedly opposed women entering the priesthood.

 Harris, for her part, took the controversy in stride and did not let the spotlight detract her from her mission.
 Always outspoken, she was willing to battle potential challenges to her election as bishop, a stand that won her the admiration of many of her critics.
 Once elected and consecrated as a bishop, Harris advocated for diversity in the Episcopal Church and the entire Anglican community.